Presentation vs. Price: What Actually Stops a Home from Selling?

 Lowering the price is one option.

-Before making adjustments, many sellers benefit from stepping back and asking: “Is my home being perceived the way I expect it to be?”
+“Is my home being perceived the way I expect it to be?”

 Final Thought